EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Introduction

-In summary, our contributions are threefold: \textbf{(1)} We introduce \ourdataset, a gold-standard symbolic benchmark for verifiable process supervision, comprising 90 problem templates spanning three major engineering branches, nine core domains, and 20 distinct areas. \textbf{(2)} We propose a verifiable two-stage evaluation framework that employs a tiered verification protocol utilizing automated procedural checks and a multi-model AI tribunal to assess reasoning process quality in addition to final answer accuracy. \textbf{(3)} We evaluate 24 models across various categories, revealing critical weaknesses in reasoning quality, with non-frontier models failing to generalize beyond basic patterns and performing poorly under complex engineering constraints.
+In summary, our contributions are threefold: \begin{enumerate} \item We introduce \ourdataset, a symbolic benchmark for verifiable process supervision of engineering reasoning, comprising 90 parameterized templates that generate 1,350 unique, contamination-resistant test cases across three major engineering branches, nine core domains, and 20 distinct areas. \item We design and validate a two-stage evaluation framework combining automated symbolic verification with a heterogeneous AI Tribunal to assess reasoning process quality beyond final answer accuracy, achieving stronger expert alignment ($\rho = 0.632$) than standard NLP metrics ($\rho = 0.325$). \item We evaluate 27 LLMs across frontier, open-weights, and math-enhanced categories, and introduce a six-category error taxonomy applied to 2,200 annotated failure traces, revealing qualitatively distinct failure modes across model classes and a \textit{complexity cliff} that abstract mathematical pre-training cannot bridge. \end{enumerate}